-Repetitive lung injury and aberrant wound-healing responses are thought to contribute to the pathogenesis of idiopathic pulmonary fibrosis (IPF) (1).
-We have recently generated evidence that the bioactive lipid lysophosphatidic acid (LPA) may drive several of the woundhealing responses thought to contribute to the development of pulmonary fibrosis following lung injury, including fibroblast recruitment and vascular leak (2).
-LPA signals through specific G protein-coupled receptors (GPCRs), at least five of which have been definitively established and designated LPA1 to LPA5 (3).
-We found that mice deficient for one of these receptors, LPA1, are dramatically protected from fibrosis and mortality induced by bleomycin challenge (2).
-Both fibroblast recruitment and vascular leak were significantly attenuated in LPA1-deficient (LPA1 KO) mice in this model of pulmonary fibrosis.
-We also found that LPA levels were increased in bronchoalveolar lavage samples from patients with IPF, that LPA1 was highly expressed by fibroblasts recovered from these samples, and that inhibition of LPA1 markedly reduced fibroblast responses to the chemotactic activity of these samples; all suggesting that LPA signaling through LPA1 contributes to the excessive accumulation of fibroblasts that occurs in the lungs of IPF patients.
+LPA1-LPA5 (3).
+We found that mice deficient in one of these receptors, LPA1, are dramatically protected from fibrosis and mortality induced by bleomycin challenge (2).
+Fibroblast recruitment and vascular leak were significantly attenuated in LPA1-deficient (LPA1 knockout [KO]) mice in this model of pulmonary fibrosis.
+We also found that LPA levels were increased in bronchoalveolar lavage samples from patients with IPF, that LPA1 was highly expressed by fibroblasts recovered from these samples, and that inhibition of LPA1 markedly reduced fibroblast responses to the chemotactic activity of these samples, all suggesting that LPA signaling through LPA1 contributes to the excessive accumulation of fibroblasts that occurs in the lungs of patients with IPF.

-In addition to mediating fibroblast recruitment and vascular leak, LPA regulates an extensive array of developmental, physiological and pathophysiological processes, including cell proliferation, differentiation, cytoskeletal rearrangement, and survival.
-With respect to cell survival, LPA has pervasive but varied effects, promoting either the survival or apoptosis of many different cell types (4).
+In addition to mediating fibroblast recruitment and vascular leak, LPA regulates an extensive array of developmental, physiological, and pathophysiological processes, including cell proliferation, cell differentiation, cytoskeletal rearrangement, and cell survival.
+Regarding cell survival, LPA has pervasive but varied effects, promoting the survival or apoptosis of many different cell types (4).
 Exaggerated lung epithelial cell apoptosis appears to play a central role in pulmonary fibrogenesis.
-Increased numbers of apoptotic cells have been observed in both the alveolar and bronchial epithelia of IPF patients (5, 6).
-Induction of pulmonary epithelial cell apoptosis in mice, either by pulmonary delivery of anti-Fas antibody (7, 8) or transgenic overexpression of transforming growth factor (TGF-β) (9), results in the development of fibrosis, as does targeted injury of alveolar epithelial cells (10).
+Increased numbers of apoptotic cells have been observed in the alveolar and bronchial epithelia of patients with IPF (5, 6).
+Induction of pulmonary epithelial cell apoptosis in mice by pulmonary delivery of anti-Fas antibody (7, 8) or transgenic overexpression of transforming growth factor (TGF)- $\beta$ (9) results in the development of fibrosis, as does targeted injury of alveolar epithelial cells (10).
 Epithelial cell apoptosis is also prominent in the bleomycin model of pulmonary fibrosis, in which intratracheal challenge leads to the rapid appearance of apoptosis in bronchial and alveolar epithelial cells.
-This early phase of apoptosis resolves, but is followed by a second wave of apoptosis in the second week post-challenge (11).
-To investigate whether LPA contributes to increased epithelial cell apoptosis induced by fibrogenic lung injury, we compared the time course of apoptosis induced by intratracheal bleomycin challenge in wild type (WT) and LPA1-deficient (LPA1 KO) mice.
-We found that the early phase of apoptosis was significantly attenuated in the absence of LPA1 expression, suggesting that LPA signaling through LPA1 promotes epithelial cell apoptosis.
-Consistent with these in vivo results, we found that LPA signaling through LPA1 induced apoptosis in normal bronchial airway epithelial (NHBE) cells in culture.
+This early phase of apoptosis resolves but is followed by a second wave of apoptosis in the second week after challenge (11).
+To investigate